Abraham Kupfer

-Abraham (Avi) Kupfer, Ph.D., is a professor of cell biology, and the co-director of immunobiology at the Johns Hopkins University School of Medicine.
-Abraham discovered the immunological synapse at the National Jewish Medical and Research Center in Denver.
-He first presented his findings during one of the Keystone symposia in 1995, when he showed three-dimensional images of immune cells interacting with one another.
+Abraham "Avi" Kupfer is an Israeli American professor of cell biology, and the co-director of immunobiology at the Johns Hopkins University School of Medicine.
+Kupfer discovered the immunological synapse at the National Jewish Medical and Research Center in Denver.
+He first presented his findings during a Keystone Symposia in 1995, when he showed three-dimensional images of immune cells interacting with one another.
 His main focus is on teaching and studying the mechanisms of inter- and intra-cellular communication in the immune system.

 Kupfer is a native of Israel.
 He received his Ph.D. from the Weizmann Institute of Science.